symfony/symfony/UPGRADE-3.2.md

 FrameworkBundle
 ---------------

+ * The `doctrine/annotations` dependency has been removed; require it via `composer require doctrine/annotations` if you are using annotations in your project
  * The `symfony/security-core` and `symfony/security-csrf` dependencies have
    been removed; require them via `composer require symfony/security-core symfony/security-csrf` if you depend on them and don't already depend on